-In Appendix A.1 and Appendix A.2 we derive optimal tax formulas in the presence of housing search costs and persistent trading frictions, such as those induced by the severe weather conditions we document in Section 5.2.
+In Appendix A.1 and Appendix A.2 we derive optimal tax formulas in the presence of housing search costs and persistent trading frictions.
 Our baseline model does not differentiate investors based on their housing investment horizon.
 In Appendix A.3, we incorporate discount rate heterogeneity into our framework to formalize the link between flips and noisy transaction volume.
 We do this while retaining the empirical tractability of our static two-period environment.
-We then propose an empirical decomposition using expected returns estimated in Section 5.1 and based on an alternative derivation of the optimal Tobin tax to quantify how heterogeneity in investment horizon contributes to pricing inefficiencies above and beyond those generated by investors trading based on biased beliefs about fundamentals.
+We then propose an empirical decomposition using expected returns and based on an alternative derivation of the optimal Tobin tax to quantify how heterogeneity in investment horizon contributes to pricing inefficiencies above and beyond those generated by investors trading based on biased beliefs about fundamentals.
 We conclude incorrect pricing beliefs alone account for about 87% of the optimal tax rate, while heterogeneity in investment horizon accounts for the remaining 13% (or, 0.6 p.p.).
 The planner learns little additional information about the extent of pricing inefficiency from discounting, conditional on knowing the distribution of biased beliefs about property values.